aetherscry/ethics_fall2025_jackson/_casestudy/casestudy_tools.md

 - Is it ethical to force users to agree with future policy and privacy changes upon paying for a subscription?
 Should they offer a window upon policy changes?
 On updates?

+I personally struggle to see a case where they're necessary, so I will refrain from commenting.
+Though, I would like to know what you think on the topic.
+I invite you to think about it.

+---

 ### Industry Standards